 History of Enderby Cliffs Provincial Park

-However, there is a bench here and marks the beginning of the numerous switchbacks that will bring you up to the top of the Enderby Cliffs.
-When you come down, the Shrine is a breath of fresh air that lets you know your hike us almost at an end.
+The rest area marks the beginning of the large, gentle switchbacks that bring you up to the top of the Enderby Cliffs.
+When you come down, the Shrine lets you know your hike is almost over.
+It’s a pretty useful landmark.

 The Shuswap Lookout

-After leaving behind the Shrine, you’ll begin a steady uphill climb.
-If you hike in the spring, you’ll be surrounded tiny wildflowers that are just beginning to bloom.
-Not long after leaving behind the Shrine, you’ll come to the Shuswap Lookout which is the first major lookout on the Enderby Cliffs trail.
+After leaving the Shrine, you’ll begin a steady uphill climb and you’ll soon reach the Shuswap Lookout.
+It’s the first major lookout on the Enderby Cliffs trail.

-The Shuswap Lookout is just over 2 km from the trailhead and is a great place to take a break and enjoy the gorgeous view.
-You’ve gained just over 200 meters and the cars in the parking lot are tiny.
-The Okanagan Valley stretches before you, dotted with fields and patches of forest.
-The Shuswap Lookout is nothing more than a break in the trees though and there isn’t much room to sit without blocking the path.
+The Shuswap Lookout is just over 2 km from the trailhead and is a great place to take a break and enjoy the view.
+You’ve gained about 220 m in elevation and the Okanagan Valley stretches below you, dotted with fields and patches of forest.
+The Shuswap Lookout isn’t much more than a break in the trees, though, and there isn’t room to sit without blocking the path.

 Time to keep moving!

-After the Shuswap Lookout and just before the three-kilometer marker, you’ll pass by a few huge boulders that are fun to try to climb!
-Just don’t fall because the hike back down would be rough with a twisted ankle (or worse).
+Between the Shuswap and Larch Hills lookouts, just before the 3 km marker, a few large boulders line the path.
+They’re fun (and difficult) to climb!
+But don’t fall.
+The hike back down would be rough with an injury.